arachan/invoice_adoc/ReadMe.md

 - utf8
 - data.csv

-I want to calculate subtotal and sum to use Shell and PowerShell.
+I want to calculate subtotal and sum to use Shell or PowerShell.

 Linux/Mac can use shellscript include awk and sed.